Shiba Gorō: Military career

 In March 1900, Shiba returned to Beijing as a military attaché, and was thus present at the Japanese legation during the Boxer Rebellion.
 There his small force fought tenaciously and suffered almost 100% casualties over a 60 day period.
 He served with distinction during that campaign, aided by his prior knowledge of Beijing and by a large network of local spies.
 He protected the citizens and diplomats alongside several Western powers during the siege, and was subsequently awarded decorations by many of the western nations in the Eight-Nation Alliance.
 His name was also mentioned in The Times.

 In March 1901, he was returned to Japan and attached to the General Staff.
 In June 1901 Shiba was appointed commander of the IJA 15th Field Artillery Regiment, which he continued to command after the start of the Russo-Japanese War in 1904, where he was awarded the Order of the Golden Kite (2nd class), for bravery in battle.
 He was later sent as military attaché to the United Kingdom in March 1906.

 Shiba was promoted to major general in March 1907.
 In December 1908, he was assigned command of Sasebo Fortress.
 After serving as commander of the IJA 2nd Heavy Artillery Brigade in August 1909, he returned to Beijing as an envoy of the Imperial Japanese Army General Staff in December 1911.
 In September 1912, he became commander of the IJA 1st Heavy Artillery Brigade and was promoted to lieutenant general in August 1913.
-This assignment was considered a demotion, possibly became Shiba had never graduated from the Army Staff College, or because of his Aizu background; however in May 1914, he was given command of the IJA 12th Division.
+This assignment was considered a demotion, possibly because Shiba had never graduated from the Army Staff College, or because of his Aizu background; however in May 1914, he was given command of the IJA 12th Division.